cabuelow/OceansDash/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Oceans Montioring Evaluation & Learning Dashboard
+# Oceans Monitoring, Evaluation & Learning Dashboard

 The Oceans Dashboard displays indicator time-series to monitor progress towards goals for nature, people, and climate.